ZEN Program

 How much CO₂ does Boulder emit?

-In 2018, The City of Boulder emitted 1,513,520 metric tons of CO₂ equivalent greenhouse gasses.
-54% of Boulder’s greenhouse gas emissions are from commercial and industrial sources, 17% is from residential sources, 28% is from transportation sources, and the last 1-2% is from other sources like landfills and wastewater.
-For perspective, New York City emits around 54,349,650 metric tons of CO₂ per year, keep in mind that NYC is about 80 times larger than Boulder by population.
+In 2018, the City of Boulder emitted 1,513,520 metric tons of CO₂-equivalent greenhouse gases.
+54% of Boulder’s greenhouse gas emissions are from commercial and industrial sources, 17% are from residential sources, 28% are from transportation sources, and the last 1-2% are from other sources like landfills and wastewater.
+For perspective, we should mention New York City emits around 54,349,650 metric tons of CO₂ per year.
+Keep in mind that NYC is about 80 times larger than Boulder by population.
 The Environmental Defense fund sponsored this cool (or not so cool) video to visualize just how much CO₂ that is.

 https://youtu.be/DtqSIplGXOA